circlesland/omo-textile-graphql-server/README.md

 This is a prototype using a ApolloServer in order to use GraphQL queries with textile threads db.

 # Install & Usage
-- Create an APP Token for textile [documentation](https://docs.textile.io/)
+- Run local instance of threadsd of [textile](https://github.com/textileio/textile) see also their [documentation](https://docs.textile.io/)
 - Create an .env file in root directory with following content

     `PORT=4000`